spences10/twitter-bot-playground/README.md

 ## Set up the bot

-Before touching the terminal or writing any code we'll need to create a [Twitter app][twitter-app] to get out API keys, we'll need them all:
+Before touching the terminal or writing any code we'll need to create a [Twitter app][twitter-app] to get our API keys, we'll need them all:

 ```text
 Consumer Key (API Key)